 Origination and File Types:

-We accept and have worked with all 3D drawing formats including PDB (protein databank).
-We have done work with 2D, CSVs, stacked confocal imaging for models of biological entities and others such as CT scans.
+Skyphos works with an amazing array of 3D drawing formats including: PDB (protein databank), 2D, CSVs, stacked con-focals of biological entities and others such as CT scans.
+Skyphos is compatible with all of the typical 3D packages: Autodesk/Solidworks/Rhino/SketchUp/STEP etc - simple to work with.
 Simply fill out our form, upload the drawing and you will have a quote in 24 hours or less.
 If you need to speak with someone on the engineering team or have questions about how to integrate your drawings to a device, please reach out on our contact page.
+Note if you are sending a drawing, please let us convert the original to STL format - typical slicing engines cannot handle the details of super-fine meshes, we built a custom slicer that won’t loose your design data.

 Skyphos strives to provide an investigative platform that works for everyone, if your requirements are outside of what we can accomplish, please stay in touch by signing up for the newsletter - you’ll be the first to know updates on process improvements and capabilities.